 Scientists often measure the growth rate of a tumor in

 - Adenocarcinoma: This is the most common type of NSCLC and the most common type of lung cancer overall in the United States.

 - Squamous cell carcinoma: This type of NSCLC begins in flat squamous cells in the airways.
-More than

-90%of these cases occur in smokers.
+More than 90%of these cases occur in people who smoke.

 - Large cell carcinomas: This type of NSCLC can grow anywhere in the lungs and is typically fast-growing.

-The study suggests that, in white Americans, it takes less than 1 year for a tumor to progress from a limited stage to an advanced stage.
-It takes 1 to 1.5 years for this to occur in African Americans or Asian Americans.
+They also suggest that it takes less than 1 year for a tumor to progress from a limited stage to an advanced stage in white Americans.
+It takes 1–1 1/2 years for this to occur in African Americans or Asian Americans.